Silver25/neurographic-artist/README.md

 ### Manual Testing

 - Test of the Main top page menu = PASS
-- Test of the displayed published posts
+- Test of the displayed published posts = PASS
-- Test of the navigation for posts
+- Test of the navigation for posts = PASS
-- Test for the opening of the choosen post
+- Test for the opening of the choosen post = PASS
-- Test for the Admin area
+- Test for the Admin area = PASS
-- Test for the CRUD action for the Post in the Admin area
+- Test for the CRUD action for the Post in the Admin area = PASS
-- Test for the CRUD action for the User in the Admin area
+- Test for the CRUD action for the User in the Admin area = PASS
-- Test for the CRUD action for the Comment in the Admin area
+- Test for the CRUD action for the Comment in the Admin area = PASS
 - **TEST for the Registration form for the new User**
-- Test for the login and logout of the user
+- Test for the login and logout of the user = PASS
-- Test for the message display related to action from the User
+- Test for the message display related to action from the User = PASS
-- Test for a login with wrong credentials
+- Test for a login with wrong credentials = PASS
-- Test for the access to Admin area as a logged-in User
+- Test for the access to Admin area as a logged-in User = PASS
 ![Logged-in User access to Administration](readme_assets/image43.png)
-- Test for the CRUD action for the Comment content by the User
+- Test for the CRUD action for the Comment content by the User = PASS
 ![Delete button and modal for comment](readme_assets/image44.png)
+- Test for display of the default post image over the post in post listing = PASS

 ### Validator Testing